Public Enemy (TV series): Season 2 (2019)

+Season 3 (2023)

 Broadcast

 In Belgium, the series first aired on La Une from 1 May to 29 May 2016, where it was watched by an average of 388,000 viewers per episode.
 It was broadcast again on Canvas from 4 February 2017.

 International

 In France, the series aired on TF1 from 6 February to 27 February 2017.
 The series also premiered in Germany on 24 November 2016 on Sky Deutschland, in Australia on 15 December on SBS On Demand and in the UK on 10 May 2017 on Sky Atlantic.
 The series was also sold to Movistar Series Xtra and VOD in Spain; Ale Kino+ in Poland and C More Entertainment in Sweden, Norway, Finland and Denmark., in Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Slovenia and Macedonia series premiered on Pickbox VOD.

 Reception

 Critical response

 The series received critical acclaim in Belgium.
 In the UK, The Times's Chris Bennion gave the series four stars out of five, calling it a "decidedly elegant thriller".
 The Radio Times's Alison Graham described the series as a "workmanlike and actually not-bad thriller, even if there are no surprises".